This event is SOLD OUT.

 Please call 857-444-1500 x1 to be added to the waiting list.

 This webinar will use Zoom.

 Research in cognitive science has revealed a number of principles that enhance student learning.
-This talk will summarize key findings from this research, focusing in particular on the principles of retrieval practice—how recalling information from memory strengthens learning of that information—and spacing—how the scheduling of learning activities that are distributed in time benefits long-term learning.
-Along with laboratory-based studies that showcase these principles, classroom-based studies will be discussed that demonstrate the utility of retrieval practice and spacing in real educational environments, and the various ways that educators can implement retrieval and spacing to enhance learning of a variety of materials.
+This talk will summarize key findings from this research, focusing in particular on the principles of retrieval practice—how recalling information from memory strengthens learning of that information; and spacing—how the scheduling of learning activities that are distributed in time benefits long-term learning.
+Along with laboratory-based studies that showcase these principles, classroom-based studies will be discussed that demonstrate the utility of retrieval practice and spacing in real educational environments.
+This webinar will also examine the various ways that educators can implement retrieval and spacing to enhance learning of a variety of materials.